-Welcome to our Christmas Decor Home Tour for 2018…
+Welcome to our annual Christmas Decor Home Tour…

 *This post contains affiliate links.
 Please read our full disclosure policy here.*

 If you’ve never been here before, or are coming in from Sheila’s home at Maison de Cinq, welcome!

 I’m Heather.
 My husband Dave and I are thrilled to have you here for our holiday home tour.
 If you want to know more about us and see embarrassing photos of us in middle school, you can see all the sordid details of our story here.

 As you make your way through the insane number of photos in this post, keep in mind that if you don’t like what you see, that’s A-OK, just high-tail it to the bottom.
 That’s where you’ll find the list of all the other gorgeous home tours.
 I know you’ll be amazed at the Christmas decorating skills in this group!